Multidisciplinary Project Award

 Funding support provided for:

 - PhD students (stipend, fees and running expenses)

 Applications are assessed by the Multidisciplinary Expert Review Panel.
 Final funding decisions are made by the Science Committee.

 Our funding schemes award money raised through our charity fundraising, including, for translational research, by Stand Up To Cancer UK.

 Applications for Multidisciplinary Project Awards are considered twice a year and follow a two-stage process:

-- Outline: Before submitting a full application, a one page summary of the proposed project is required to be sent to Dr David Clarke, in the form of the following template, before being given access to the full application form.
+- Outline: Before submitting a full application, a one page summary of the proposed project is required to be sent to the grants office, following this template (docx), before being given access to the full application form.
 Please ensure you send this by the expression of interest date in the table below.

 - Full applications: will be peer-reviewed by international experts in the field, before review by the Multidisciplinary Expert Review Panel.
 The final funding decision is made by the Science Committee.